 Cosmopolis: a Stroll with Context in and around İstiklâl Caddesi

-As our apartment in Istanbul is just one block from İstiklâl Caddesi, the main street of Beyoğlu, we found ourselves hiking up and down the pedestrian street every day, sometimes several times a day, dipping into its narrow Oriental alleyways that couldn’t be anywhere else but the Middle East, and strolling its elegant Parisian-style passages, reminiscent of shopping arcades in many European capitals.
+As our apartment in Istanbul is just a block from İstiklâl Caddesi, the main street of Beyoğlu, we found ourselves hiking up and down the pedestrian street every day, dipping into its narrow Oriental alleyways that couldn’t be anywhere else but the Middle East, and strolling its elegant Parisian-style passages, reminiscent of shopping arcades in Europe.

 When they say that Turkey straddles Europe and Asia and Istanbul melds East and West, well, İstiklâl Caddesi is where they’re talking about, where it all happens…